Let's talk ABM best practices.

 Then, dig into your content library.
 Find whitepapers, case studies, videos, and other assets that fit each stage of the customer journey, then use marketing automation tools (or sales enablement training) to deliver those assets at the right time.

-Without the right tools, your ABM efforts won’t get far.
+Without the right software, your ABM efforts won’t get far.
 Here are some ABM best practices to keep in mind as you build out your ABM technology stack.

 12. Ensure the Tool Integrates Seamlessly with Your Existing Tech Stack